Formalizing $\varphi$-calculus: a purely object-oriented calculus of decorated objects: Introduction

+Early formalisations intended for immediate use in software development go at least to VDM++~\cite{durr_vdm_1992} and Object-Z~\cite{DUKE1995511} which both allow some formal reasoning about classes, objects, and inheritance.
+Object-Z also has support for multiple inheritance and polymorphism (method overloading).

+At the same time, type theoretic models for object-oriented features appear from variations on $\lambda$-calculus.
+Pierce and Turner's \emph{``Simple type-theoretic foundations for object-oriented languages''}~\cite{pierce_simple_1993} and Cardelli's \emph{pure calculus of subtyping}~\cite{Cardelli1994ExtensibleRI} develop a formal type-theoretic account for the basic features of object-oriented programming in a purely functional setting of typed $\lambda$-calculus.

+Abadi and Cardelli's \emph{theory of primitive objects}~\cite{ABADI199678} offers $\varsigma$-calculus, which is a $\lambda$-calculus-like formalism that relies on an external memory to store and modify states of \emph{mutable} objects.
+The calculus has a sound type system with basic subtyping via subsumption.
+This work has been expanded into $\text{\textbf{FOb}}_{<:\mu}$ calculus, a variation of System F~\cite[Chapter 11]{Girard1989}.

+Featherweight Java (FJ)~\cite{IgarashiPierceWadler2001} introduces a minimal core calculus for Java, using a \emph{nominal} type system.
+FJ focuses on representing the minimal core of Java, omitting many features, including mutable state.
+Welterweight Java~\cite{OstlundWrigstad2010} adds a few extra pounds to FJ making it imperative, stateful, thread-based concurrency and lock synchronization.
+Welterweight Java positions itself as a good starting point for extensions.
+A recent such extension, OOlong~\cite{CastegrenWrigstad2019} presents a concurrent object calculus aimed at extensibility and reuse.
+As such OOlong provides mechanised version for rigorous proofs in Coq.

+Castagna, Ghelli and Longo introduced a \emph{calculus for overloaded functions with subtyping}~\cite{Castagna1992ACF} (based on $\lambda$-calculus), offerring a model able to represent object-oriented languages with multiple dispatch (mutli-methods).
+More recent work on formalisations of multiple dispatch includes variations of Featherweight Generic Fortress language~\cite{AllenLuchangcoRyuSteele2007, AllenHilburnKilpatrickLuchangcoRyuChaseSteele2011, ParkHongSteeleRyu2019}, Featherweight Hierarchical Java~\cite{WangZhangOliveiraServetto2018}, and \emph{prototypes with multiple dispatch}~\cite{SalzmanAldrich2005}.

+Ababi's semantics of Baby Modula-3~\cite{Abadi1994} and Mitchell, Honsell and Fisher's \emph{Lambda Calculus of Objects, $\lambda\mathrm{Obj}$}~\cite{Fisher1993ALC} both extended $\lambda$-calculus with new syntactic forms to model delegation-based inheritance (a la Self~\cite{UngarSmith1987}). $\lambda\mathrm{Obj}$ supports destructive operations on objects: method addition and method override.
+The operational semantics of the calculus allows objects to modify themselves, which is a self-inflicted operation~\cite{Cardelli1995}.
+The most recent work in this direction is by Ciaffaglione, Di Gianantonio, Honsell and Liquori~\cite{Ciaffaglione2021}, who introduce $\lambda\mathrm{Obj}^\oplus$ system, an extension of $\lambda\mathrm{Obj}$ with additional type system features enabling reasoning about \emph{object evolution} and \emph{object reclassification}.

-The above models differ in their approach to subtyping and subclasses, but rely significantly on $\lambda$-calculus as their foundation.
+Most of the above models differ in their approaches to subtyping and subclasses, but rely significantly on $\lambda$-calculus as their foundation.
 At the same time, many modern programming languages do not properly support $\lambda$-abstraction.
 For example, Java provides lambda expressions which are essentially instances of anonymous classes with a single method.
+Also, when modelling object-oriented languages, many formalizations focus on statically typed class-based languages while a few prefer prototype-based approach \cite{Ciaffaglione21,SalzmanAldrich2005}.